 Karen is a former accountant and so is naturally our treasurer.
 As well as working in accounting and serving in the Royal Australian Air Force, she has experience working in disability and aged care.
 Karen lives with Vestibular Migraine, and has been unable to work since 2016.

-Natalie Wall – fundraising and Research working groups (Wollongong)
+Natalie Wall – Fundraising and Research and Advocacy working groups (Wollongong)

 Nat is a former ICU nurse and nursing academic.
 She lives with POTS triggered migraine which has prevented her from working for 10 years.
 She has previous experience in both establishing a NFP and advocating for migraine.
 Nat is leading the work on a new management tool for migraine.